ColinGWorks/mygreatwebsite/README.md

 ## Notes for ARM Processor and Assembly
 Notes place-holder here.

+## Notes for my Black Friday Shopping
+### Digital camera
+- Some models that are 2-3 years old pack good performance while can see great price offers during BF or Prime-Day.
+- Sony alpha a7 II - full frame, 2019 deal about $990 for the kit
+- Fujifilm
+- Canon whatever

 ## Text Playground for Experimenting with *Markdown*
 Experiment for Latex support: \(E=mc^2\)